EventFlow: Forecasting Temporal Point Processes with Flow Matching: EventFlow Architecture and Training Details

 \section{EventFlow Architecture and Training Details}

-Here, we provide additional details regarding the parametrization and training of our \texttt{EventFlow} model.
-In general, our model is based on the transformer architecture \citep{vaswani2017attention, mei2022transformer}, due to its general ability to handle variable length inputs and outputs, high flexibility, and ability to incorporate long-range interactions.
-We emphasize that this is an effective architecture choice, but our method is not necessarily tied to this architecture, i.e., other choices like CNNs or RNNs are certainly possible here.
+\looseness=-1 Here, we provide additional details regarding the parametrization and training of our \texttt{EventFlow} model.
+Our model is based on the transformer architecture \citep{vaswani2017attention, mei2022transformer}, due to its general ability to handle variable length inputs and outputs, high flexibility, and ability to incorporate long-range interactions.
+We emphasize that this is an effective architecture choice, but our method is not necessarily tied to this architecture.
 In all settings, our reference measure $\mu_0$ is specified with $q = \NN(0, I)$.
 All models (including the baselines) were trained on a cluster of six NVIDIA A6000 GPUs with 24Gb of VRAM.
 No hardware parallelization was used, i.e., each model was only trained on a single GPU.

-\paragraph{Model Parametrization} Our unconditional model takes in a sequence $\gamma_s = (t^1_s, \dots, t^n_s)$ and flow time $s$.
+\looseness=-1 \paragraph{Model Parametrization} Our unconditional model takes in a sequence $\gamma_s = (t^1_s, \dots, t^n_s)$ and flow time $s$.
 We first embed the sequence times $t^k$, the flow-time $s$, and the sequence position indices.
 These position indices are handled by sinusoidal embeddings followed by an additional linear layer.
-There are three linear layers in total -- one for the flow time, one shared across the sequence times, and one for the position indices.
+There are three linear layers in total: one for the flow time, one shared across the sequence times, and one for the position indices.
 These embeddings are added together to create a representation for each element of the sequence, and we apply a standard transformer to this sequence to produce a sequence of vectors of length $N(\gamma_s)$.
 Finally, each of these vectors is projected to one dimension via a final linear layer with shared weights to produce the vector field $v_\theta(\gamma_s, s)$.
 See Figure \ref{fig:uncond_arch}.

 For the conditional model, we use a standard transformer encoder-decoder architecture.
 We first embed the history sequence times $\HH$ and the sequence position indices in a manner analogous to the above.
-In addition, the model was provided the start of the prediction window $T_0$ by concatenating it as the final event in $\HH$.
+The model was provided the start of the prediction window $T_0$ by concatenating it as the final event in $\HH$.
 This yielded better results than encoding the start of the prediction window separately.
 We feed these embeddings through the transformer encoder produce an intermediate representation $e_{\mathcal{H}}$.

 For the decoder, we provide the model with the current state $\gamma_s$ (corresponding to the generated event times at flow-time $s$), the flow-time $s$, and the corresponding positional indices.
 These are embedded as previously described, before being passed into the transformer decoder.
 The history encoding $e_{\HH}$ is provided to the decoder via cross-attention in the intermediate layer.
 This produces a sequence of $N(\gamma_s)$ vectors, which we again pass through a final linear layer to produce the final conditional vector field $v_\theta(\gamma_s, s, e_{\HH})$.
 See Figure \ref{fig:cond_arch}.